Skip to main content

 Your PEAK Score is a daily indicator of how close you are to your peak form.
 It blends multiple inputs to show not just what you did, but how your body is responding.
 The score is built from three main pillars:

-Wellness data: your self-reported sleep, stress, recovery, mood, soreness, a physical test and overall health.
+• Wellness data: your self-reported sleep, stress, recovery, mood, soreness, a physical test and overall health.

-Training load: the stress of today’s and recent sessions, adjusted for duration, intensity, and activity type.
+• Training load: the stress of today’s and recent sessions, adjusted for duration, intensity, and activity type.

-Objective signals : if you use a wearable, the app can sync resting heart rate (RHR), heart rate variability (HRV), and respiration rate (RR).
+• Objective signals : if you use a wearable, the app can sync resting heart rate (RHR), heart rate variability (HRV), and respiration rate (RR).

 What do the Peak scores mean?

-Above 100 means today you have a higher likelihood of hitting a PB.
+• Above 100 means today you have a higher likelihood of hitting a PB.

-80-99 means you’re in great shape and training should be intense.
+• 80-99 means you’re in great shape and training should be intense.

-60-79 means training intensity should be applied with caution and you should communicate with your coach as to how you are feeling.
+• 60-79 means training intensity should be applied with caution and you should communicate with your coach as to how you are feeling.

-less than 60 means discuss with your coach as to what the best session is for today
+• Bleow60 means discuss with your coach as to what the best session is for today

 What do I need to log daily?

-Log your Wellness, Training Load and sync your wearable Health Stats daily to get the most accurate Peak score.
-Remember to log ALL your training load, not just the hard session.
-Walking, mobility sessions or even shopping being on your feet will add to your daily load.
+Remember to log all of your training load, not just the hardest session.
+Walking, mobility sessions, or even long periods on your feet during the day all contribute to your overall load.

 Why do I have to log daily?

-What is the Wellness score?
+What is the Wellness Score?

 Why is my Peak score different to my Wellness score?